mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-09-getting-started/index.en.md

 $ JEKYLL_ENV=production bundle exec jekyll b
 ```

-Unless you specified the output path, the generated site files will be placed in the {{< markdown/filepath src="_site" >}}folder of the project's root directory.
+Unless you specified the output path, the generated site files will be placed in the {{< filepath src="_site" >}}folder of the project's root directory.
 Upload these files to your target server.

 [nodejs]: https://nodejs.org/
 [starter]: https://github.com/geekifan/chirpy-starter